This post appeared on Cancer Owl.

 I rolled in my bed, sweating, high off oxy and tormented by the gagging sounds next to me.
 I asked the night staff to rehook my equipment to the stand so I could walk.
 The nurse walked with me for a lap and I told her I would take it from there.
 The most I did previously was about 3 laps.
 That night, I walked for about 2 hours (best I can recall).
 And I'm certain I agitated the night crew, walking in the dead of night, hiccupping over and over.
 My God, the hiccupping was painful.
 But I kept walking, and walking, and walking.
 Until the hiccups quit.
 The gas I was filled with from surgery finally released, and close to 5am I went to bed.

-Just then I remembered the encouragement from my therapist to begin art journaling my experience with colon cancer.
+Just then I remembered the encouragement from therapy to begin art journaling my experience with colon cancer.
 The first thing to come up was a cute little owl with a cheesy slogan:

 And this was the birth of Cancer Owl.
 Drawing this started off my new life, rebirth.
 A celebration.
 That little owl felt like a gift entrusted to me, and it just felt so amazing.